-The recent of a (HM) terrorist hailing from Assam in Kanpur by Uttar Pradesh Police’s Anti-Terrorist Squad (ATS), and the of his aides and Hizbul linkmen from various parts of the northeastern state, has set alarm bells ringing in the country’s security establishment.
+The recent arrest of a Hizbul Mujahideen (HM) terrorist hailing from Assam in Kanpur by Uttar Pradesh Police’s Anti-Terrorist Squad (ATS), and the subsequent arrests of his aides and Hizbul linkmen from various parts of the northeastern state, has set alarm bells ringing in the country’s security establishment.
 Interrogation of the arrested terrorists has revealed a very sinister game plan by the Kashmiri terrorist outfit that is controlled by Pakistan’s Inter Services Intelligence (ISI) to establish bases and modules in the North East.

 Apart from recruiting foot soldiers to fight for Kashmir, the ISI, through HM, has plans to create trouble in the sensitive and strategically important North East and give a fresh impetus to insurgency in the region.
 Top officers in the Intelligence Bureau (IB) who are piecing together the revelations made by the eight HM terrorists and linkmen arrested so far said that a larger picture is slowly emerging.

 “The Hizbul, per se, does not have any interest in the North East since it is focused on Kashmir.
 But at the behest of its ISI masters, the outfit has been trying to establish contacts with some militants in the (northeast) region and establish modules there.
 The interrogation of Qamar uz-Zaman (the Hizbul terrorist arrested from Kanpur) has revealed that he was tasked with establishing contacts with some Naga militant groups and purchase arms from them.
 He had also tried to establish contacts with some militant groups based in Meghalaya,” said an IB officer.